 - Strong pay history showing that the new owner can make full and timely payments

-- The note collateral is only the property and does not include the business
+- The note collateral is mainly the property and does not include the business

-- Additional factors like properly prepared documents, the property looking nice, the business performing well, etc.
+- Additional factors like properly prepared documents, attractiveness of the property, the business performing well, etc.